CloudWithChris/cloudwithchris.com/content/blog/using-oidc-github-actions-azure-swa/index.md

   ...
 ```

-These permissions are required to request the OIDC JWT id token.
+These permissions are required to request the OIDC JWT ID token.
 Further details can be found about this on the [GitHub docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure#adding-permissions-settings).

 > **Tip:** For my particular scenario, I will be deploying to the same subscription across all of my environments.
 That subscription implies that the same Tenant ID would be used as well.
 >